We are a not-for-profit collective, and if you like what we do, please support us on Patreon

 Suchitra Vijayan is a writer, photographer, lawyer, political essayist, and a lecturer.
 She studied Law, Political Science and International Relations, and was trained as a Barrister-at-Law and called to Bar at the Honourable Society of Inner Temple.
 She is the founder of The Polis Project.

-The Polis Project is a not-for-profit collective, and if you like what we do, please support us on Patreon
+We are a not-for-profit collective, and if you like what we do, please support us on Patreon